DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Allow users to archive records

-1. In the Web API service, create the `Archive` endpoint, which gets posts from the database, and archives them to the disk.
-The controller action's implementation bellow uses the `securedObjectSpaceFactory` to communicate with the data store so that all operation on the data respect the security permissions.
+1. In the Web API service, create an `Archive` endpoint.
+This endpoint will obtain a post from the database and archive that post to the disk.
+The controller action's implementation below uses the `securedObjectSpaceFactory` to communicate with the data store so that all data operations respect security permissions.

    _API/CustomEndPointController.cs_:
    ```cs